rmathew/CUSS/doc/cup.md

 | STWD | Store a word into memory. | `M[R[ra] + SgnExt(imm16)] = R[rt]` | I | 13 |
 | STHW | Store a half-word into memory. | `M[R[ra] + SgnExt(imm16)](15:0) = R[rt](15:0)` | I | 14 |
 | STSB | Store a byte into memory. | `M[R[ra] + SgnExt(imm16)](7:0) = R[rt](7:0)` | I | 15 |

-## TODOs

-To be a bit more realistic, CUP still needs support for a great many things:

-*   How to interact with hardware peripherals for input/output.
-*   Raising and handling traps.
-*   Calling-convention for C programs.
-*   User versus supervisor mode and privileged instructions.
-*   Memory-management unit and support for virtual memory.
-*   Floating-point arithmetic.
-*   Simulation of a memory-hierarchy, including appropriate latency-hits.
-*   Multi-core support, including having a well-defined memory-model.
-*   Pipelined execution of instructions.
-*   (Nice to have) Vector instructions for multimedia.
-*   Et cetera.

-I plan to add support for these in due course of time.